MilesWK/How-to-make-a-Costume-Search-Engine-In-Scratch/README.md

 After the "Next costume" block, we need to create a "if else" statement.
 This is where it gets tricky.
 In the condition of the "if" statement, add a ![image](https://user-images.githubusercontent.com/121042782/208530906-0429d088-1b1f-4dfb-945c-f259cacf20c8.png) block.
 In the "thing" option, add the "Costume[name]" variable.

-Inside the "if" statment, add the "Stop [this script]" block.
+Inside the "if" statement, add the "Stop [this script]" block.

 Inside the "else" section of the "if" statement, add a "Add "thing" to [list]" boolean.
 In that block, replace the "thing" with the "Costume[name]" variable.
 Make sure you set the list you are adding the item to to our "Costumes" list.